matter-labs/zinc/zinc-book/src/09-zargo/00-overview.md

 # Zargo package manager

-`Zargo` is a project managing tool, which can create and build projects, generate and verify proofs, publish smart contracts and call their methods.
+`Zargo` is a project managing tool, which can create and build projects, publish smart contracts and call their methods.

 ## General commands